Drug and Alcohol Policy

 Federal Grant Provisions

 Students employed under the College Work Study Program shall be considered to be employees of the college, if the work is performed for the college.
 In addition, for work performed for federal, state or local public agency, a private nonprofit agency or a private for-profit company, students shall be considered to be employees of the College unless the agreement between the College and the organization specifies that the organization is considered to be the employer.
-Students considered employees of the College should refer to the Drug and Alcohol Policy 2.17 in the College's Personnel Manual.
+Students considered employees of the College should refer to the Drug and Alcohol Policy 2.17.

 Effective May 1, 2000, Johnston Community College joined forces with the Johnston County Sheriff's Department.
 In an effort to keep the college as safe as possible, the College has agreed to make available for search all areas of the college to include empty classrooms, parking lots, and hallways.
 Searches will be held randomly and unannounced.
 Questions concerning this agreement may be directed to the Office of Administrative Services at (919) 209-2051.